top of page

 van der Ploeg, J., M. van Weerd, and G. A. Persoon.
 2011.
 A cultural history of crocodiles in the Philippines: towards a new peace pact?
 Environment and History 17:229-264.
 External resource

 Walker, B. L. 2013.
-Animals and the intimacy of history.
+Animals and the Intimacy of History.
 History and Theory 52:45-67.
-External resource
+External resources

 Waylen, K. A., A. Fischer, P. J. K. McGowan, S. J. Thirgood, and E. J. Milner-Gulland.
 2010.
 Effect of local cultural context on the success of community-based conservation interventions.
 Conservation Biology 24:1119-1129.
 External resource